Office of Equal Opportunity - LEP Program Overview

 Chapter 141 of the Acts of 2002

-Chapter 141 of the Acts of 2002 is a State reaffirmation of Executive Order 13166.
-The law declares that State departments, agencies, and programs shall provide equal access to public services for individuals with Limited English Proficiency; requiring vital documents to be translated into any language spoken by any Limited English Proficient population that constitutes 3 percent of the overall population within a specified geographic area.
+Chapter 141 of the Acts of 2002 requires Maryland State departments, agencies, and programs to provide equal access to public services for individuals with Limited English Proficiency (LEP).
+The law mandates that vital documents be translated into any language spoken by an LEP population that constitutes at least 3 percent of the overall population within a specified geographic area..